A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Introduction

 In Step 4, we investigate the limit of $u_{\e}$.
-The above arguments yield
+The above arguments imply

-From this convergence we prove that $u_{\e}$ converges to zero in a suitable sense, which completes the proof.
+From this convergence we prove that $u_{\e}$ converges to zero in a suitable sense.
+This completes the proof.

 This paper is divided into four sections.
 In Section 2, we recall the fundamental results that are often used in this paper.
-In Section 3, we give a proof of the main result.
+In Section 3, we give a proof of the main result and its corollaries.
 In Section 4, we give examples that tell us that metrics with minimal singularities do not always have algebraic singularities.

-This paper is a revised version of our preprint \cite{Mat13-A}.
-Ten months after we finish writing our preprint, Guan and Zhou announced that they solved the strong openness conjecture in \cite{GZ13}.
-Although their celebrated result implies the main theorem, we believe that it is worth to display our techniques.
-This is because, our view point is quite different from that of them and our techniques seem to have some applications.
-In fact, we can give an interesting generalization of the injectivity theorem by applying our techniques (see \cite{Mat13-B}).
+This paper is a slightly revised version of the paper in arXiv:1306.2497v1.
+Ten months after we finished writing it, the strong openness conjecture was solved by Guan and Zhou in \cite{GZ13}, and another proof was given by Hiep in \cite{Hie14}.
+Although their celebrated result implies the main theorem, we believe that it is worth displaying our methods to handle some degenerate metrics.
+Our viewpoint is quite different from them and our techniques seem to have some applications (for example see \cite{Mat14B}).
+In fact, we can obtain analytic versions of the injectivity theorem by applying our techniques in \cite{Mat13-B} and applications to the problem of extending holomorphic sections in \cite{GM13}.